-A clever way to process the new information in a lecture is to construct or imagine a narrative.
-For instance, when learning about the mechanisms of cell reproduction, imagine the many steps of how cells go from replicating their deoxyribonucleic acid (DNA) strands to physically splitting themselves into two halves.
-Thus, when a teacher gives you new knowledge, such as a certain protein that aids the nucleus divide DNA strands, you can easily orient the information within a narrative of knowledge you already know.
+A useful way to process new information in a lecture is to construct or imagine a narrative to go along with the facts.
+For instance, when learning about the mechanisms of cell reproduction, imagine the many steps involved in cells going from replicating their deoxyribonucleic acid (DNA) strands to physically splitting themselves into two halves.
+Thus, when a teacher gives you new knowledge, such as a certain protein that helps the nucleus divide DNA strands, you can easily orient the information within the narrative of knowledge you already know.
 Without a way of conceptualizing new information, a lecture could seem like an overwhelming flood of meaningless facts.

-As you gain more medical knowledge, you will find a variety of narratives, ranging from molecular pathways to organ systems to even a patient’s understanding of his/her illness.
+As you gain more medical knowledge, you will encounter a variety of narrative systems, ranging from molecular pathways to organ systems to even a patient’s understanding of his/her illness.

-A molecular example would be our body’s immunological response to a bacterial infection, which follows a predictable series of events, like basketball teammates running a tactical play.
+A molecular example would be our body’s immunological response to a bacterial infection, which follows a repeatable or predictable series of events, like a sports team running a tactical play.

 Another example is that our body breaks down food into nutrients through well-rehearsed molecular mechanisms.

-Developing a keen imagination for noticing and reasoning through these patterns will help you take notes faster and process new information faster.
+Developing a keen imagination, noticing and reasoning through these patterns will help you take notes faster and process new information effectively.

 Make Your Own Pattern to Organize Info

 Other ideas include underlining or circling important details.
-You could even edit your notes as you go through them after the lectures.
-Explore different ways of coding your notes to help you organize your ideas.
+You could even edit your notes as you go through them after the lectures, adding these features as you absorb the content more deeply.
+Explore different ways of coding your notes to help organize your ideas.

 What to Do With Notes

-Once you have taken lecture notes and revised them after the lectures, you may wonder how you could explore different ways of making the most of them.
+Once you have taken notes and revised them after the lectures, you may wonder how you could make the most of them.
 One approach that some students may find helpful for memorizing notes faster is to distill the key points of every lecture into shorter lecture outlines.
-They can then memorize these outlines to grasp the crucial ideas from every lecture.
-Once they have memorized the basics, they could then link up the details with the big ideas.
+You can then memorize these outlines to grasp the crucial ideas from every lecture.
+Once you have memorized the basics, you could then link up the details with the big ideas.
 For instance, in neurology lectures, one could first summarize the key parts of the brain and their general functions.

 With this framework, one could then go through the notes again and learn the specific proteins and anatomical structures associated with each brain region.

 Helpful techniques to re-enforce your network of knowledge include testing yourself with cue cards.
-Remember: the key in taking notes is to help yourself learn new knowledge, so explore techniques that work best for you!
+Remember: there is no ‘right’ way to take notes.
+The key is to help yourself learn new knowledge, so explore techniques that work best for you!

 - Reflect on your own learning style, and develop a strategy of note taking that aligns with your own preferences